TsuShiMaMiRe: Musical style and themes

 TsuShiMaMiRe's musical style has been classified as punk rock or art punk, with eclectic influences of noise and Japanese pop music.
-Their lyrics are often quirky and idiosyncratic, with common themes including sex, food, and darker subjects such as death.
+Their lyrics are often quirky and idiosyncratic, with common themes including sex, food, love and peace and darker subjects such as death.

 With a relatively raw production style, bass-heavy songwriting, and overdriven guitars, the band's sound leans heavily into punk rock.
 However, this is juxtaposed with unconventional sound design and song structures that lean more into art punk.

 Influences

 In interviews, the band members have stated that their original inspiration was to be a female version of the Japanese band Blankey Jet City, who make rock music that is very fast, energetic, and full of rapid changes.
-They also consider Rage Against the Machine to be an influence.
-Yayoi has also expressed a fondness for Western classical music.
+Mizue named the band's drummer, Tatsuya Nakamura, as a musician she respects.
+They also consider Rage Against the Machine to be an influence as well as local folk songs from their hometowns, such as "Yasuki-bushi".
+Yayoi has also expressed a fondness for Western classical music, citing Chopin, Brahms and "Sabre Dance" by Aram Khatchaturian.

 History

-Mari (lead vocals and guitar), Mizue (backing vocals and drums) and Yayoi Tsushima (backing vocals and bass guitar) formed TsuShiMaMiRe in 1999 while they were all still college students.
-In 1999, they started playing in various clubs in Chiba Prefecture and they released their first demo single "Hamburger Set".
+Mari (lead vocals and guitar), Mizue (backing vocals and drums) and Yayoi Tsushima (backing vocals and bass guitar) formed TsuShiMaMiRe in 1999 while they were students at Chiba University, in the school's Sound House Zoo band club.
+The trio started out covering Blankey Jet City songs, after Mari was inspired by their performance at Akasaka Blitz, playing in various clubs in Chiba Prefecture.
+TsuShiMaMiRe then released their first demo single, "Hamburger Set", in 2000.
 This was followed by the release of their second demo single "Bloody Mohawk" [Ryuketsu Mohikan] in 2001.
+The band submitted recordings made at the university to various record labels, with EMI taking a particular interest.
+EMI then introduced them to the owner of Benten Label.

-In 2004, they toured with other Japanese bands Petty Booka, Bleach, Noodles, and Kokeshi Doll in the United States as well as performing at the South by Southwest Japan Nite showcase.
-On August 25 of the same year they released their first full-length album Pregnant Fantasy on Benten Label.
+As the label was active in promoting US tours for their roster, they encouraged TsuShiMaMiRe to embark on such a tour before releasing their first studio album.
+Thus, in March 2004, they toured the United States with other Japanese bands Petty Booka, Bleach, Noodles, and Kokeshi Doll, including performing at the South by Southwest Japan Nite showcase.
+On August 25 of the same year, TsuShiMaMiRe released their first full-length album, Pregnant Fantasy, on Benten Label.
+Mari would later describe the album as being "full of passion and urge."

 In March 2005, they toured the United States once again in the "Japan Girls Nite US Tour."
 Along with some of their previous tour mates, this excursion included notable rock group The Pillows.
 Though the short tour only went through a few cities such as Chicago, New York, Seattle, Boston, Los Angeles, and San Francisco, the tour was met warmly and gave them extra exposure.
-This prompted Benten Label to release the girls' first album and future records in the United States through the Australian Cattle God label.
+That November, Pregnant Fantasy was released in the United States under the Benten Tokyo label, formed out of a partnership by Benten Label and Australian Cattle God Records.